WICG/pending-beacon/README.md

 the beacon will still be sent (unless `deactivate()`-ed beforehand).

 The `url` parameter is a string that specifies the value of the `url` property.
-It works similar to the existing [`Navigator.sendBeacon`][sendBeacon-api]’s `url` parameter does, except that it only supports https: scheme.
+It works similar to the existing [`navigator.sendBeacon`][sendBeacon-api]’s `url` parameter does, except that it only supports https: scheme.
 The constructor throws a `TypeError` if getting an undefined or a null URL, or a URL of other scheme.

 The `options` parameter would be a dictionary that optionally allows specifying the following properties for the beacon: